5l1v3r1/Maigret-For-iOS/README.md

-# Magireti for iOS
+# Maigret for iOS

 Maigret is a command project well know for collects a dossier on a person by username only, checking for accounts on a huge number of sites and gathering all the available information from web pages.
 No API keys required.
 Currently supported more than 2500 sites.

-MaigretiOS is an ready to use on you iPhone and powerful fork of [Magireti](https://github.com/soxoj/maigret)
+MaigretiOS is an ready to use app on you iPhone and powerful fork of [Magireti](https://github.com/soxoj/maigret)

 ## Main features